CSpanias/cspanias.github.io/_posts/2023-12-10-DVWA - File Upload.md

     ![](exif_image_browser.png)

-2. The we have to set the security level back to Low and call the image via LFI:
+2. Then we have to set the security level back to Low and call the image via LFI:

     ![](lfi_high.png)